apigee/lembos/docs/Anatomy_of_a_NodeJS_MapReduce_Job.md

 ## Supported MapReduce Components

-A typical Java-based MapReduce job is composed of at minimium a Mapper but there are also many other components that Hadoop allows you to implement.
+A typical Java-based MapReduce job is composed of at minimum a Mapper but there are also many other components that Hadoop allows you to implement.
 At this point, Lembos supports the following MapReduce components, all of which are documented below in the API Reference: